 - Repeat feeding every 12-24 hours, for 4-5 days.
 If jar starts to fill, throw some out to make room.

 What to do with your starter when you’re done depends on how often you plan to bake.
-Either keep at room temperature, or store in the fridge.
+Either keep at room temperature, feeding daily or so by stirring in a couple of tablespoons of flour and a tablespoon of water, or store in the fridge, and take out and feed a day ahead of baking so it’s nicely bubbling and active.